lydtechconsulting/component-test-framework/README.md

 config.put(ProducerConfig.INTERCEPTOR_CLASSES_CONFIG, "io.confluent.monitoring.clients.interceptor.MonitoringProducerInterceptor");
 ```

 For consumers, set `interceptor.classes` to `io.confluent.monitoring.clients.interceptor.MonitoringConsumerInterceptor`.
-This can be done for component test consumers and producers too, by adding the additional config.
-See the example on this above, in the `Kafka Client` section.
 ```
 config.put(ConsumerConfig.INTERCEPTOR_CLASSES_CONFIG, "io.confluent.monitoring.clients.interceptor.MonitoringConsumerInterceptor");
 ```

+Interceptors can be added to component test consumers and producers too, by adding the additional config.
+See the example on this above, in the `Kafka Client` section.

-The web application is configurable via the `kafka.control.center.port` configuration parameter, defaulting to `9021`.
+The web application port is configurable via the `kafka.control.center.port` configuration parameter, defaulting to `9021`.
 The chosen port must be available on the local machine running the component tests.

 Once the containers are running, navigate to:
 ```